 Putting The Tacos Together

 Okay, you have the pork cooked and shredded.
 The pineapple salsa has been in the fridge for over an hour.
-It’s time to eat!
+It's time to eat!
 You can take the pork as it is and throw it on a tortilla, eat it and be perfectly happy.
 However, I prefer to sauté the pork and brown it a little before serving it.
 As you can see in the pictures below, I did this on a little electric griddle, but of course, you can do this in a pan.
-Get the pan nice and hot over medium-high heat, add 1 tsp of oil then add in the pork along with the juices.
+Get the pan nice and hot over medium-high heat, add 1 teaspoon of oil then add in the pork along with the juices.
 Let the pork cook until most of the juices have evaporated and the pork is browned in some places.
 This will do two main things.
 It will give the pork a deeper more nuanced flavour by carmelizing some of the sugar.
 Secondly, a lot of the liquid in the sauce that the pork is in (the juices) will evaporate making the flavour of the sauce, and the pork, more intense.
 Do yourself a favour and do not skip this step.

 The Tortillas